 It's not just nutritional experts who have confirmed the store brand formula message of nutrition equality.
 Over the years, the courts have spoken loud and clear in favor of store brands in cases where national brands made advertising claims of nutritional superiority.

 Store brand infant formulas recently won a major victory when a U.S. Circuit Court upheld a $13.5 million false advertising claim against Enfamil® Infant Formula maker Mead Johnson.

-"As the litigation history of the parties demonstrates, despite having twice been restrained from disseminating misleading advertising, Mead Johnson continued to do so," Circuit Judge Andre Davis wrote.
-"PBM cannot fairly compete with Mead Johnson unless and until Mead Johnson stops infecting the marketplace with misleading advertising."
+"As the litigation history of the parties demonstrates, despite having twice been restrained from disseminating misleading advertising, Mead Johnson continued to do so," Circuit Judge Andre Davis wrote. "[Store Brand Formula] cannot fairly compete with Mead Johnson unless and until Mead Johnson stops infecting the marketplace with misleading advertising."

 "The Court has made it clear that national brand and store brand suppliers are entitled to fairly compete and advertising abuses will not be tolerated," said Perrigo Chairman and CEO Joseph C. Papa in a statement.
-"We also appreciate the Court's recognition that PBM could lawfully compare its products [store brand formula] to national brand products."
+"We also appreciate the Court's recognition that we could lawfully compare our products [store brand formula] to national brand products."